-Yes, while the FIP1L1-PDGFRA fusion gene is the most common, there are other mutations that can cause malignant disorders associated with eosinophilia.
+Yes, besides the FIP1L1-PDGFRA fusion gene is the most common, there are other mutations that can cause malignant disorders associated with eosinophilia.
 They include abnormalities of the genes FDGFRB or FGFR1.
 Similar to PDGFRA, those mutations lead to excess production of the enzyme tyrosine kinase, which is responsible for overactive cell growth.
 As with FIP1L1-PDGFRA, people with FDGFRB abnormalities respond well to treatment with a tyrosine kinase inhibitor, while those with FGFR1 generally do not.
-Tests for less common genetic abnormalities associated with eosinophilia may be done as part of a panel for myeloproliferative disorders or eosinophilia or may be ordered separately based on the judgment of the health practitioner.
+Tests for other genetic abnormalities associated with eosinophilia may be done as part of a panel for myeloproliferative disorders or eosinophilia or may be ordered separately based on the judgment of the healthcare practitioner.

-What other tests may be done to rule out secondary causes of eosinophilia?
+What other tests may be done to rule out secondary (reactive) causes of increased eosinophils?

-Before testing for genetic causes of hypereosiniophilia, your health practitioner will rule out more common causes like allergies, asthma, medication, or parasites and other secondary causes like T-cell lymphoma, Hodgkin lymphoma, other myeloproliferative neoplasms, and leukemias.
-Since allergic diseases are the most common cause of hypereosinophilia in the developed world, you will likely be given allergy blood tests.
+Before testing for genetic causes of increased number of eosinophils, your healthcare practitioner will rule out more common causes like allergies, asthma, medication, or parasites and other secondary causes like T-cell lymphoma, Hodgkin lymphoma, other myeloproliferative neoplasms, and leukemias.
+Since allergic diseases are the most common cause of increased eosinophils in the developed world, you will likely be given allergy blood tests.
 Especially if you have been traveling, your stool may be tested for parasites with an ova and parasites exam.
 Depending on your symptoms, further blood tests may be done to look for other abnormalities like elevated serum vitamin B12, which would indicate a myeloproliferative disorder and possibly lead to a bone marrow biopsy.